thomasw/matchstrike_django/README.markdown

 The structure is fairly straightforward.
 You'll want to tell your repository to ignore assets/css/site.r[0-9]*.css and assets/js/site.r[0-9]*.js if you decide to use django-compress.
 On a related note, I use /assets/users/ to store user uploaded media.
 If you do the same, you'll probably also want to tell your repo to ignore all non-directories in assets/users/.

 #### Javascript
-javascript: By default we include the [jQuery form plugin](http://github.com/malsup/form) and a [Google Analytics plugin written by SquareFACTOR](http://squarefactor.com/words/2009/feb/13/google-analytics-jquery-plugin/).
+By default we include the [jQuery form plugin](http://github.com/malsup/form) and a [Google Analytics plugin written by SquareFACTOR](http://squarefactor.com/words/2009/feb/13/google-analytics-jquery-plugin/).
 Note that we do not include jQuery itself. base.phtml instead links [Google's non-minified jQuery.js file](http://ajax.googleapis.com/ajax/libs/jquery/1.4.1/jquery.js) when in debug mode and [Google's minified jQuery.js file](http://ajax.googleapis.com/ajax/libs/jquery/1.4.1/jquery.min.js) when DEBUG==False.

 #### assets/googlexxxxxxxxxxx.html, assets/robots.txt, assets/img/favicon.ico
 When you deploy your application, you'll want to configure your web server to serve all three of these files at the root of your application.
 Follow the links for a brief explanation of what they are: